SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The essence of Scrum is a small team[ScrumTeam] of people.
 The individual team[ScrumTeam] is highly flexible and adaptive[EmpiricalScrumPillars,Adaptation].
-These strengths continue operating in single, several, many, and networks of teams[ScrumTeams] that develop, release, operate and sustain the work and work products of thousands of people.
+These strengths continue operating in single, several, many, and networks of teams[ScrumTeams,ScaledScrum] that develop, release, operate and sustain the work and work products of thousands of people.
 They collaborate and interoperate through sophisticated development architectures and target release environments.

 When the words "develop" and "development" are used in the Scrum Guide, they refer to complex work, such as those types identified above.